MarteXcoin-documentation/Documentation/introduction/features.rst

 proposals.
 The network thus funds itself by reserving 10% of the block reward for budget projects.

-You can read more about Dash governance in the :ref:`governance` section of this documentation.
+You can read more about MarteX governance in the `governance <./Documentation/tree/master/governance>`_ section of this documentation.